 The core of our program is a strong traditional platform of reading, writing, and mathematics instruction.
 Our goal is excellence without compromise in these areas; we are committed to building the best writing and mathematics programs anywhere.
 We want our students to not only be excellent writers, but to be published.
 In math, we want our students to compete with students around the world.

 The Project Zero Effect

-To date, over half of all Pine School faculty have attended the Project Zero Classroom Conference held at Harvard’s School of Education.
+Many Pine School faculty have attended the Project Zero Classroom Conference held at Harvard’s School of Education.
 This ground-breaking research project has brought together the greatest minds of modern education in an effort to develop approaches to learning that further deeper comprehension, cross-cultural thinking, and creative problem solving.

-These practices have been adopted by Pine faculty and the immediate effects have been tremendously positive.
+These practices have been adopted by PINE faculty and the immediate effects have been tremendously positive.